 And now it’s time to take a:

 No email.
 No voicemail.
 No text.
-A live phone call only.
+A phone call only.

-Communication is everything (as discussed here) and everything else can easily be ‘misinterpreted.’
+Communication is critical (as discussed here) and everything else can easily be ‘misinterpreted.’

 This step is simple.